As we approach the beginning of a new school year, it is of utmost importance that a safe learning environment be provided for our students.

 If it is a new school for your child, attend any available orientations and take an opportunity to tour the school before the first day.
 Bring the child to school a few days prior to class to play on the playground and get comfortable in the new environment.

 Make sure to touch base with your child’s new teacher at the beginning or end of the day so the teacher knows how much you want to be supportive of your child’s school experience.
+Monitor your child’s developmental milestones and learn what to do if there are concerns.
+Talk to a healthcare professional if your child’s symptoms of anxiety or behavior problems are severe or persistent.

 Too often, we hear of tragic accidents involving school buses.
 Children should wait for the bus to completely stop before approaching it from the curb.
 Make sure to always remain in clear view of the bus driver.